Ezward/Esp32CameraRover2/README.md

   - Modify the TelemetryViewManager to use this to reduce telemetry to the deactivated chart.
   - we may also want to reduce telemetry while streaming video, in order to reduce bandwidth used.
 - [ ] Implement commands to turn on/off "set" telemetry.
 This is really just needed for debugging.
+- [x] Implement UI and command to reset telemetry so we can start from origin without rebooting the rover and reloading the UI.
 - [x] Throttle joystick commands such that we don't create a huge queue of joystick commands;
       - [x] we can check if a command is 'sending' and only enqueue if not sending.
       - [x] we can check if there is already a movement command in the queue and replace it with the latest command so there is only one movement command in the queue.